necolas/react-native-web/docs/guides/getting-started.md

   plugins: [
     // `process.env.NODE_ENV === 'production'` must be `true` for production
-    // builds to eliminate development checks and reduce build size. new webpack.DefinePlugin({
+    // builds to eliminate development checks and reduce build size.
+You may
+    // wish to include additional optimizations.
+    new webpack.DefinePlugin({
       'process.env.NODE_ENV': JSON.stringify('production')
     })